computation-structures/asim/ASSEMBLER.md

 program.

 * `.endm`<br>
-more here...
+See the "Macros" section above.

-* `.global`<br>
+* `.global <symbol>...`<br>
-more here...
+Expects zero or more symbol names, separated by commas.
+Documents which symbols the author expects to be referenced by files outside of the current file.
+In ASim, this directive has affect on the assembly output.

 * `.hword <expression>...`<br>
-expects zero or more expressions, separated by commas.
+Expects zero or more expressions, separated by commas.
 The value of each expression is assembled into the next 16-bit halfword (2 bytes) of the current section.
 There is an implicit `.align 1` before each `.hword` directive.